forever-august/renews/README.md

 # Renews

 Renews is a minimal NNTP server implemented in Rust.
-It stores articles in an SQLite database and supports a configurable set of newsgroups.
+It stores articles in a database and supports a configurable set of newsgroups.
 The server can optionally accept NNTP over TLS when the TLS parameters are provided.

 ## Building